Gabe Vincent NBA Playoffs Player Props: Heat vs. Celtics

-Gabe Vincent and the rest of the Miami Heat match up versus the Boston Celtics in the NBA Playoffs on Saturday, at 8:30 PM ET.
+The Miami Heat, Gabe Vincent included, match up versus the Boston Celtics at 8:30 PM ET on Monday in the 2023 NBA Playoffs.

-Below, we look at Vincent's stats and trends to help you find the top prop bets.
+With prop bets available for Vincent, let's look at some stats and trends to help you find good wagers.

 Gabe Vincent Prop Bets vs. the Celtics